RISTONRODZ/password_manager/README.md

 # 🔐 Passman - Password Manager

-A sleek, responsive, and secure password manager built using **React** for the frontend and **Node.js + MongoDB** for backend (coming soon).
+A sleek, responsive, and secure password manager built using **React** for the frontend and **Node.js + MongoDB** for backend .
 It allows users to securely store, copy, update, and manage login credentials for their websites.

 ---